celo-org/docs/blog/sage-integrating-celo-into-the-process-of-fintech-web-app-development/sage-integrating-celo-into-the-process-of-fintech-web-app-development.md

 This code deploys the reserve contract and logs its address to the console.
 The `setReserveFraction` method sets the reserve ratio to 1%, which means that for every 100 cUSD in circulation, 1 cUSD is held in reserve.

 Now that we have our contract deployed, let's build a simple frontend that allows users to send and receive cUSD.
 For this, we'll use the `@celo/dappkit` and the `@celo/contractkit` library.
+The `@celo/contractkit` is a library that provides a simple way to interact with smart contracts on the Celo blockchain.
+It allows developers to interact with contracts using a more user-friendly API.
+In the code, we will use `newKitFromWeb3` to create an instance of `ContractKit` which is then used to send the transaction.

+The other library (`@celo/dappkit`) is a library that helps to simplify the process of signing and sending transactions on the Celo blockchain.
+In the code below, newDappKit will be used to create a new instance of the DappKit object which is then used to send the transaction object to be signed and sent to the Celo network.

 ```js
     const { ContractKit } = require('@celo/contractkit')